 Who to Talk to Before Buying a Duplex in Los Angeles

 Before you venture out to buy a duplex in Los Angeles, consider whether you’re ready to take on this investment.
 Working with an experienced local realtor is a great way to figure out how prepared you are for buying a home that is also a source of passive income.
 Experienced local realtors know how to help sniff out potential issues with a property and to help you locate the hottest investment markets in the city.

-Working with a Clever Partner Agent gives you the opportunity to qualify for a home buyer rebate of $1,000 or 1% of any property over $500,000.
+Working with a Clever Partner Agent gives you the opportunity to qualify for Clever Cash Back.
+We pay eligible buyers 0.5% of the purchase price after closing on a home for more than $150,000.
 Contact us today to be paired with an experienced local agent who knows the best places to buy a duplex in Los Angeles.